MasonPaddie/Go/README.md

 ## Study Game

-The study game feature allows the players to review their moves throughtout the game one at a time.
+The study game feature allows the players to review their moves throughout the game one at a time.
 A scroll wheel appears on the right hand side that allows the user to control where in the game they want to be.

 ![Study Game](https://user-images.githubusercontent.com/92054622/180668199-397f93b2-bc36-4696-8207-585624ff6283.png)